-Line 34.-Reduce the alternative minimum tax (line 9a, Schedule J, Form 1120; line 6, Part I, Form 1120-A) by the amount on line 34.
-See the instructions for the appropriate line of the corporate income tax return for details on reporting.
+Line 34.-Reduce the AMT that the corporation figured on line 15 of Form 4626, Alternative Minimum Tax- Corporations, by the line 34 amount.
+Enter the reduced AMT on Form 1120, Schedule J, line 9a (or Form 1120-A, Part I, line 6).
+See the instructions for the appropriate line of the corporate income tax return for details on reporting the reduced AMT.